Skip to main content

 spec:

-In the example above, we can see that, when referenced by the policy attribute (1), a full policy can be embedded in the contract.
+In the example above, we can see that, when referenced by the embedded attribute (1), a full policy can be embedded in the contract.

 Policy arguments